- Nuclear & Particle Physics

 BNL/BSA will not engage in exports or transactions with such entities or their representatives, employees, or agents.

-A Technology Control Access Management Plan (TCAMP) helps ensure that controlled materials will not be accessed by unauthorized persons.
+A Technology Control Plan (TCP) helps ensure that controlled materials will not be accessed by unauthorized persons.
 The need for a plan occurs whenever Controlled Unclassified Information (CUI), ITAR, CCL or other controlled items or data are present.
-The most common use of a TCAMP is to identify controlled materials or data and describe how these items will be secured within the lab.
+The most common use of a TCP is to identify controlled materials or data and describe how these items will be secured within the lab.
 It includes plans for storage, processing, transmission of the information or items and procedures for guarding against unauthorized access by individuals or entities.